ordinarylabs/bicycle/README.md

 }
 ```

+### CLI

 Now that you have your schema, you can run the `build` command to generate your Bicycle components.

 ```bash
 bicycle build schema.proto
 ```

+### Engines

 The default engine is RocksDB but `rocksdblib-sys` takes quite awhile for the initial build (subsequent builds should be quicker).
-If you'd like faster builds you can also use the SQLite engine using the `--engine` flag.
+If you'd like a faster initial build or would prefer SQLite for other reasons you can also use the SQLite engine by supplying the `--engine` flag.

 ```bash
 bicycle build schema.proto --engine sqlite